Maldives Travel Guide: Everything You Need to Know for Your Trip

 Local Island or Resort?

 The Maldives is in the Indian Ocean and a short flight from both Southern India and Sri Lanka.
+Also great to visit from Thailand as you can find budget flights with Air Asia that only take 4 hours.

 The main airport that you can fly into is Velana International Airport near the capital city and island of Male (pronounced Maa-ley).
 Visiting the Maldives from India or Sri Lanka is cheap way to find budget flights to the Maldives.
-Flying from other countries in Asia like Thailand or Malaysia is also a budget option to visit the Maldives.

 The Maldives offer a one month free visa on arrival to almost every nationality.
 Check with your government website to make sure.

 The Maldives is a tropical country in the middle of the Indian Ocean.
 It therefore has hot, humid weather and experiences monsoon seasons.
+Monsoon season is usually from May-October and can be great as that means its manta ray season in Hanifaru Bay!

-It depends which islands and atolls you are planning to visit on your Maldives holiday.
-For most atolls the rainy season is between May to October.
 However, this definitely doesn’t mean that it will rain every day and the weather is extremely unpredictable.
 Rainy season also brings ocean adventures and is the best time to see manta rays in Hanifaru bay.

-Maldives 101: What is a resort island?
+What is a resort island?

 Photo of the picturesque arrival jetty at Kihaa